RussellAbraham/smartTodoApp/docs/user-stories.md

 Stretch - As an user, I want reorder the items of a category so I can see the most important ones first.

-Stretch - As a user, I want to be able to drag and drop my items into another category so I easily change its category.
+Stretch - As a user, I want to be able to drag and drop my items into another category so I can easily change its category.